 The vast majority of degree courses require three A Levels.
 No universities require four A Levels and there is no advantage in taking four A Levels when applying to university, with the exception of those who wish to study Further Mathematics.
 A Level study is very demanding and those candidates who achieve three strong A Level grades are at an advantage compared to those who achieve four slightly weaker ones.

-The strongest students may still wish to study four A Levels and we seek to accommodate this where appropriate, but they must consider this carefully before making their final option choices and we would strongly recommend they discuss it with either Ms Fearnhamm, Mrs Easton or Mr Jenkins beforehand.
+The strongest students may still wish to study four A Levels and we seek to accommodate this where appropriate, but they must consider this carefully before making their final option choices and we would strongly recommend they discuss it with either Ms Hasler or Mr Jenkins beforehand.